 - Portable: some models, from either basic or programmable category, come with additional accessories to make the appliance portable.
 Common additional accessories include over sized handles and rubber gaskets on the lids.

-How To Choose The Best Slow Cooker: Tips & Guides:
+How To Choose The Best Slow Cookers: Tips & Guides:

 Biggest advantage of a slow cooker is, as the name suggests, how slow it can handle and process ingredients.
 The vast majority of people think that faster is better, but that is not the case with cooking.
 Slow cooker allows you to prepare dinner (or any meal for that matter) way before you actually need it; for example, you can pour all the ingredients for dinner into it in the morning and set the appliance to work slowly for 10 hours.